Ph3nol/UrlShortenerBundle/Resources/doc/usage.markdown

 Render a short link from an object/entity is so easy.
 You just have to use dedicated `render_short_url` Twig function to do it.

+There is 2 cases about short URL redering:

+- **A short URL exists:** it will be used for render it
+- **There is no existing short URL:** a short URL will be generated before being rendered

 Here is a little example:

 ```php